-The Holidays are the Perfect Time to Teach Social Skills
+The Holidays are the Perfect Time to Teach Life Skills

 - Teach your child to think of others by being an example!
 There are many people in need during this time, and taking the time to help out a fellow won’t soon be forgotten.
 Rescue missions, soup kitchens, crisis centers, and even your local church are all great places to get started!